 Making a Subject Access Request

-Requests for access to personal data can be made in writing or orally.
+Requests for access to personal data can be made in writing (via social media) or orally.
 You are also able to make requests at police stations across Gwent.
 The Office of the Police and Crime Commissioner has a Subject Access Request Form, which is designed to gather the information which we need to identify you, communicate with you and locate data about you.
 You do not have to complete this form to submit a request, but it is helpful for both you and the OPCC as it ensures the correct information is provided and helps to process your request more quickly.

 It is important to note that the Office of the Police and Crime Commissioner for Gwent (OPCC) and Gwent Police are two separate organisations.
 Therefore, the OPCC are not responsible for and do not hold operational policing information, this is the responsibility of the Chief Constable of Gwent Police.
 Should you require information the Force hold about you please contact Gwent Police directly, details can be found on their website or you can submit your request via the following link: Request information about yourself or someone else | Gwent Police